loighic/macro/docs/pt1a/trade.md

 ---

-###### Deciding how much to trade
+### Deciding how much to trade

 A country will *sell* a good for any "price" that is *higher* than its opportunity cost.
 At the same time, a country will *buy* a good for any "price" that is *lower* than its opportunity cost.
 Focusing on pants, we get these boundaries for the trade:

-> Italy will sell a pair of pants for any price that is higher than .25 jackets.
+!!! note ""

->
+    Italy will sell a pair of pants for any price that is higher than .25 jackets.

-> Brazil will buy a pair of pants for any price that is lower than .80 jackets.
+    Brazil will buy a pair of pants for any price that is lower than .80 jackets.

 We will take a value in the middle and set the trade ratio at 1 pant for .50 jacket.